bouzidanas/lyr-ix/README.md

 - A copyright-free song (.mp3) and an LRC file (containing the lyrics and timestamps) for testing.

 ### `<Lyrix>` component
 - Lyrics control media playback positions.
 If you trigger play on a line, the media will play from that line's timestamp (i.e beginning of line).
+This means that the component restricts navigation to fixed points in provided audio track.
 - Special automatic page scrolling that keeps the current line visible during play.
-- Keyboard shortcuts for controlling media playback and lyrics navigation. `Up`/`Down` arrows for scroll, `Spacebar` for page scroll, and `Enter` for play/pause.
+- Keyboard shortcuts for controlling media playback and lyrics navigation. `Up`/`Down` arrows for scroll, `Enter`/`Shift`+`Enter` for page scroll, and `Space` for play/pause.
 - Mouse scroll for scroll and click for play/pause.
-Clicking any line will highlight that line and pause media if playing, and move play position to beginning of line.
+Clicking any line will highlight that line, pause media if playing, and move play position to beginning of line.
 Clicking the line again will play media from this new position.
 - Two built-in themes: `lyr-ix` and `spotify`. `lyr-ix` is the default theme. `spotify` is a theme that mimics the Spotify lyrics aesthetic.
 - Option to provide your own CSS to customize the look and feel of the component.
-Also includes a `className` prop for adding your own classes or tailwindCSS classes.
+Also includes a `className` prop for adding tailwindCSS classes or your own classes.
-- Event callbacks for `onPlay`, `onPause`, and `onUserLineChange`.
+- Event callbacks for `onPlay`, `onPause`, `onLineChange`, and `onUserLineChange`.
-- `action` prop for triggering media playback from outside the component like, for example, via a button in the app.
+- Exposed functions `isPlaying`, `play`, and `pause` for triggering media playback from outside the component like, for example, via a button in the parent app.
 This is also useful for syncing the component with a media player.
 - Other configuration parameters allow for changing start position, setting highlight color, add spacing before and after lyrics, and more.

 ## Installation